 Read More: What Is a Student Aid Report?

 2. Make on-time payments

 The easiest way to consistently make on-time payments is to sign up for autopay.
 If you’re not able to use the automatic payment option because of irregular income, then set up a recurring calendar alert to remind you of your monthly payment several days before it is due.

 3. Determine your interest rate and loan term

 The balance, interest rate, and loan term on your student loan determines both your monthly payment and the full cost of your loan over its entire life.

 For federal student loans, interest rates are fixed, and the amount you pay depends on the type of loan you take and first disbursement date of your loan.
-For example, a student who borrows an undergraduate federal Direct Loan that is disbursed after July 1, 2022 and before July 1, 2023 will pay a fixed interest rate of 4.99% on their loan.
+For example, a student who borrows an undergraduate federal Direct Loan in the current academic year will pay a fixed interest rate of 5.50% on their loan.

 The loan term is the number of years you’ll be making payments before paying off the loan.
 Federal student loans have a standard repayment term of 10 years, but some repayment plans allow you to make payments for 20 or 25 years.